zapabob/ROCm/README.md

 observed memory access fault while running SAGAN tensor flow model in Polaris based ASIC
 #### PyTorch
 observing “test_gamma_gpu_sample” subtest failure
+#### Kernel
+The 4.18 kernel is not supported on 2.2.
+This is planned to be supported with the 2.3 release

 ### Closed source components